 - A change of socks.

 4. A backpack, briefcase or portfolio

 By not carrying one of these it can simply make you look unprepared.
 You want to have multiple copies of your resume, cover letter, letters of recommendation, and all other paper documents in safe storage.
 You don’t want those to wrinkle or get folded on your way to the interview.
 Plus, the company might give you a t-shirt or something small on the way out, which the backpack will help to carry home.

 It might seem simple but if your phone dies, you could have a hard time finding the office building and letting them know who you are there to see.
 It’s simple enough to print out Google Maps directions and have them in your briefcase for emergencies.
 And this is recommended.
 It’s also recommended to have the HR manager’s contact information in the event you are running late, so you can make a phone call to apologize and inform them how soon you’ll be there.
 Consider having these materials as a fail-safe.

-Below are some common questions that are asked in association with items that you should bring to the job interview.
+Below are some common questions that are asked by a job seeker related to items that you should bring to the job interview.